a9800/ai-foundry-copilot-chat/README.md

 4. **Test Your Agent**

+   Use the playground interface to send inventory and delivery management commands to your agent:
+   - Try: `"Check inventory for store 12"`
+   - Try: `"Reorder 100 units of SKU 12345 for store 12"`
+   - Try: `"Show delivery recommendations"`

-   Use the playground interface to send messages to your agent and verify it responds correctly before proceeding to other testing methods.
+   Verify the agent responds with appropriate inventory data and adaptive cards before proceeding to other testing methods.

 ### Using the Agent in WebChat